Citizenship Attorneys

 The Importance of Hiring an Immigration Lawyer for Citizenship and Naturalization

 Handling this process on your own can come with downfalls.
-Most immigrants that attempt to become a naturalized citizen on their own get denied.
+Many immigrants that attempt to become a naturalized citizen on their own get denied.
 Typically, this occurs from mis-documentation or not meeting the required eligibility standards.
 An experienced immigration lawyer will ensure that you are eligible for naturalization and will complete all paperwork and documentation for you.
 They will also ensure that you are fully prepared for the naturalization interview and collect and prepare all necessary paperwork for you for that interview.
-In the event of a denial, an immigration lawyer will step in as your Advocate to dispute the denial on your behalf and/or correct any issues in the filings.
+In the event of a denial, an immigration lawyer will step in as your advocate to dispute the denial on your behalf and/or correct any issues in the filings.

 If you or a loved one are in need of Citizenship and Naturalization assistance, the Lawyers at Siri & Glimstad are here to help.
-We understand the importance of trust and efficiency throughout this process and are committed to being your strongest Advocate.
+We understand the importance of trust and efficiency throughout this process and are committed to being your strongest advocate.

 If you or a loved one need help with any issues concerning immigration, please contact us.
 Hablamos español.